rhit-mierowir/TestingGithub/docs/sphinx/source/index.rst

 Welcome to Testing GitHub's documentation!
 ==========================================

 Testing that this gets updated correctly.
 Now.
-This too!.
+This too!. this three!.

 .. toctree::
    :maxdepth: 2